Pemetrexed Disodium

 - Follow institutional procedures for handling, administration, and disposal of anticancer drugs.

-- Reconstitute powder for injection with 20 mL of preservative-free sodium chloride 0.9% injection.
+- Reconstitute each 100 mg vial with 4.2 mL and each 500 mg vial with 20 mL of preservative-free sodium chloride 0.9% injection.
 Gently swirl until completely dissolved.
 Reconstituted solution contains pemetrexed 25 mg/mL.
-Further dilute prescribed amount of reconstituted solution to 100 mL with preservative-free sodium chloride injection and administer as IV infusion over 10 min.
+Further dilute prescribed amount of reconstituted solution so that the total volume of solution is 100 mL with preservative-free sodium chloride injection; administer as IV infusion over 10 min.

 - Do not administer if particulate matter or cloudiness is noted.
 A slight yellow or green-yellow coloration is normal and of no concern.